Shaiq1217/AiR-DX--Ai-based-Radar-Detection-Experiment/README.md

 ### Experimental Setup

 The project was tested using a synthetic dataset of Doppler spectrograms generated from simulated radar signals.
-400 samples were generated for each class so that the model has enough visibility of the different classes.
+1200 samples were generated for each class so that the model has enough visibility of the different classes.
+To generate the simulated dataset physics-inspired python scripts were used.
+A `λ` of 0.03m was utilized to simulate the X-band in a signal.
+The Doppler shift `f_d = (2 * v) / λ` is calculated from its velocity and amplitutde and phase variations are introduced to add natural randomness.
+Since, radar systems work in noise-prone environments some white gaussian noise is already introduced in the signal to mimic environmental effects.
+For bird flocks a second weak harmonic is added to simulate the wing flapping, whereas for drone swarms multiple different frequencies are utilized to mimic drones moving at different speeds.
+To mimic stealth UAVs a weak signal is simulated with low amplitude, since radar returns from stealth UAVs is often buried in noise.
+Finally, <b>Short Time Fourier Transform (STFT)</b> is used to generate the spectrogram.
+To make the problem simpler for the model, the spectrograms are saved as grayscale images which retains all of the information necessary but reduces the input channels.

+The input image size was `224 x 224`.
+The shape for the input image was `1 x 244 x 244`.
 The dataset was split into training, validation, and test sets with a 80-20 ratio.
 The model was trained using the training set and evaluated on the validation set.
 The model with the highest validation accuracy was saved.
+It was trained for 15 epochs with a batch size of 8, using the Adam optimizer and a learning rate of 0.001.
+The training process also included data augmentation techniques that are relevant to Doppler spectrograms, such as random rotation and flipping, to improve the model's robustness.

 The model architecture consists of four convolutional layers, each followed by ReLU activation.
 The final layer is a fully connected layer that outputs the class probabilities.
 The model was designed to be lightweight, with only ~6 million parameters and is only ~7MB in size making it a strong candidate for deployment on edge devices.
 The model architecture is shown below:

 ![CNN model architecture](out/model-arch/arch.svg)
-<p align = "center"><b>Figure 1:</b> CNN model architecture</p>
+<p align = "center"><b>Figure 2:</b> CNN model architecture</p>

-Each simulated spectrogram had varying frequency and amplitude characteristics to mimic real-world radar returns.
-The model was trained for 15 epochs with a batch size of 8, using the Adam optimizer and a learning rate of 0.001.
-The training process included data augmentation techniques that are relevant to Doppler spectrograms, such as random rotation and flipping, to improve the model's robustness.
-The input image size was `224 x 224`.

 The following figure shows the training and validation accuracy over epochs, demonstrating the model's learning curve.

 ![CNN model loss and accuracy vs epochs](out/cnn_training_metrics.png)
-<p align="center"><strong>Figure 2:</strong> Model Accuracy vs Epochs for CNN Classifier</p>
+<p align="center"><strong>Figure 3:</strong> Model Accuracy vs Epochs for CNN Classifier</p>

 A baseline Resnet (resnet-18) was also trained to compare the results relative to the trained CNN.

 ![Resnet model loss and accuracy vs epochs](out/resnet_training_metrics.png)
- <p align="center"><strong>Figure 3:</strong> Model Accuracy vs Epochs for Resnet18 Classifier</p>
+ <p align="center"><strong>Figure 4:</strong> Model Accuracy vs Epochs for Resnet18 Classifier</p>

 After training both models on the same dataset, we used a newly generated test set to evaluate their performance.
 The test set consisted of 50 samples per class, ensuring a balanced evaluation across all classes.
 The models were evaluated using metrics such as accuracy, F1 score, precision, and recall.
 The confusion matrix was also generated to visualize the model's performance across different classes.